JimBobSquarePants/UmbMapper/README.md

 - `AddMappings()` Instructs the mapper to map the collection of properties.
 - `MapAll()` Instructs the mapper to map all the the properties in the class.
 - `MapFromInstance()` Instructs the mapper to map from the given `Func<T, IPublishedContent, object>` where `T` is the current object instance.
+- `Ignore()` Removes a property from the collection of property maps.
 - `SetAlias()` Instructs the mapper what aliases to look for in the document type.
 The order given is the checking order.
 Case-insensitive.
 - `SetMapper()` Instructs the mapper what specific `IPropertyMapper` implementation to use for mapping the property.
 All properties are initially automatically mapped using the `UmbracoPickerPropertyMapper`.
 - `SetCulture()` Instructs the mapper what culture to use when mapping values.
 Defaults to the current culture contained withing the `UmbracoContext`.